pythonarcade/arcade/doc/example_code/example_summaries.rst

 Source: :ref:`array_backed_grid`

-This Python code demonstrates how to use a two-dimensional array to create and display a grid on the screen.
-The grid is represented as a list of lists, where each element in the outer list corresponds to a row and contains elements representing individual cells in that row.
-By iterating through the grid and drawing rectangles based on the values in the array, the code visually represents the grid state.
-Additionally, it shows how to handle mouse clicks to interact with the grid by toggling cell values between 1 and 0.
+This example demonstrates the use of a two-dimensional list or array (also known as a matrix) to create a visual grid on the screen application using the Python Arcade library.
+The code defines a grid with a certain number of rows and columns, each of a specific width and height.
+Each cell in the grid is represented by a number in the array, and these numbers can be updated to change the color of the corresponding cell.
+Mouse clicks on the screen are translated into cell coordinates so that the user can interact with individual cells.
+This mechanism can be used to build more complex visual applications like game boards or pixel art editors.
+The grid is drawn on the screen using Arcade's drawing functions, specifically, rectangles are used to represent cells.

 array_backed_grid_buffered.py
 -----------------------------